Back Muscles, Abdominal Muscles and Ligaments

-Back muscles play an important role in allowing your spine to do its job properly.
+Back and stomach muscles play an important role in allowing your spine to do its job properly.
 They give the spine extra support and allow movement to take place.

-Many people don't realise that the muscles in your abdomen and pelvic floor also play an important role in giving the spine support.
+Many people don't realise how important the muscles in your abdomen and pelvic floor are and how they also play an important role in giving the spine support.

-There are many different back muscles associated with the human spine.
+There are many different back muscles attached to and providing support to your back..
 Some are designed to add support and stability; others are designed to move the spine.
 There is a close relationship between these different types of muscles.

-The following diagrams show the main abdominal muscles:
+The following diagrams show the main surface abdominal (stomach) muscles:

 The next layer up is the internal oblique and the external oblique sits above that.
 The rectus abdominus sits in the centre and makes up the 'six pack'.